 Remember, you don’t want to be crazy aggressive with your money here.
 Don’t go buy bitcoin, google, or Apple stock.
 You want this money to hopefully mirror the stock market and, at least, account for inflation.

 Unfortunately, bonds in taxable accounts can be very tax inefficient.
-On the other side, investing in pure stocks for something that you may need in five to seven years is not a great idea, either.
+On the other hand, investing in pure stocks for something that you may need in five to seven years is not a great idea, either.
 That may be too much volatility for a short time frame.

 Therefore, I recommend that you play it smart.
 The bonds you want in a taxable account (a post unto itself) are municipal bonds, because they are not taxed at the federal level.